faradayio/scrubcsv/README.md

 it into an existing buffer to avoid `malloc` overhead (which is almost certianly the bottleneck here), but that would require more code.
 Still, file an issue if performance is a problem.
-We could probably make this a couple of times faster and it would be fun.
+We could probably make this a maybe two to four times faster (and it would be fun to optimize).